 The Myers-Briggs Type Indicator is a psychometric method (the 1940s) based on Carl G.Jung Theory of Psychological type (1020s).
 In the MBTI method, personality types are defined based on four primary constructs: Favorite world, Information, Decisions, Structure (preferences).
 Each one is defined by opposite pairs (dichotomies).
 From all possible combinations results, 16 personality-types.

 MBTI constructs (preferences):

 1. Favorite World: Extraversion or Introversion.
-Refers to where and how one directs his or her attention and energy — on people and things in the outer world, or alone in the inner world.
+Refers to where and how one directs their attention and energy — on people and things in the outer world, or alone in the inner world.

 2. Information: Sensing or Intuition.
-Refers to how one prefers to deal with information — by focusing on the basic information, or by interpreting and adding meaning.
+This refers to how one prefers to deal with data — by focusing on the necessary information or interpreting and adding meaning.

 3. Decisions: Thinking or Feeling.
-Refers to decision making — objectively, using logic and consistency, or subjectively, considering other people and special circumstances.
+Refers to decision making — objectively, using logic and consistency, or subjectively, considering other people and exceptional circumstances.

 - Any user modeling will be complete without a personality profile.
 We know now that most human decisions are driven by personality and mood.

 - Help us to create more realistic scenarios and mental models for each user persona.

 - Help us to determine better what needs each user-type.